28 Pages Posted: 4 Apr 2015 Last revised: 27 Jul 2017

 Date Written: April 11, 2016

 We derive the optimal portfolio for an investor with increasing relative risk aversion in a complete continuous-time securities market.
 The IRRA assumption helps to mitigate the criticism of constant relative risk aversion that it implies an unreasonably large aversion to large gambles, given reasonable aversion to small gambles.
-The model provides theoretical support for the common recommendation of financial advisors that older investors should reduce their allocations to risky assets and is consistent with empirical findings on the relations between age, wealth, and portfolios.
-Preferences for habits and IRRA preferences have some similar implications and are complementary assumptions.
+The model provides theoretical support for the common recommendation of financial advisors that older investors should reduce their allocations to risky assets, and it is consistent with empirical findings on the relations between age, wealth, and portfolios.

 Suggested Citation: Suggested Citation